Healthy Chocolate Zucchini Bread

 • Vanilla extract.
 Gives a subtle vanilla flavor.

 • Zucchini.
-Finely shred the zucchini and squeeze out the excess moisture before adding it to the batter.
+Finely shred the zucchini, then squeeze out excess moisture before adding it to the batter.
 I prefer using a box grater for consistent shreds that disappear into the bread.
 In my testing, leaving too much liquid in the zucchini made the loaf gummy in the center, so don’t skip this step: press the shreds gently with a paper towel or clean kitchen cloth until just damp.

 • Milk.
 I used unsweetened almond milk, but any milk works.
 I’ve tested it with dairy milk too, and both gave the same results.